gcapes/git-course/slideshow/slides.md

 # Getting help
 - Sticky notes
 	- Used for getting help and giving real-time feedback
-	- Green: :), OK, ready to continue
+	- Green = OK, ready to continue
-	- Red: :( (too fast, don't understand, computer says no etc)
+	- Red = too fast, don't understand, computer says no etc
 - Please interrupt me to ask questions
 - Peer learning
 	- During exercises, please help each other as required